Brigad/monorepo-workshop/README.md

 </details>

 <br/>

+Sometimes, in a monorepo, multiple versions of the same package can be installed.
+It's important to understand how the resolution works, to be able to fix issues that arise from that.
 <strong>What if we were to use a different version of react in shared than in the native project ?</strong>

 <details>